apache/pulsar/site2/docs/cookbooks-non-persistent.md

 By default, Pulsar persistently stores *all* unacknowledged messages on multiple [BookKeeper](#persistent-storage) bookies (storage nodes).
 Data for messages on persistent topics can thus survive broker restarts and subscriber failover.

 Pulsar also, however, supports **non-persistent topics**, which are topics on which messages are *never* persisted to disk and live only in memory.
-When using non-persistent delivery, killing a Pulsar {% popover broker %} or disconnecting a subscriber to a topic means that all in-transit messages are lost on that (non-persistent) topic, meaning that clients may see message loss.
+When using non-persistent delivery, killing a Pulsar [broker](reference-terminology.md#broker) or disconnecting a subscriber to a topic means that all in-transit messages are lost on that (non-persistent) topic, meaning that clients may see message loss.

 Non-persistent topics have names of this form (note the `non-persistent` in the name):